 The Simultaneous Select/Draw mode may seem unintuitive at first to the new user, but once harnessed, can be a very efficient drawing mode.
-With Simultaneous Select/Draw mode turned on, System Architect uses both mouse clicks and mouse presses, according to the following behavior:
+With Simultaneous Select/Draw mode turned on, Rational System Architect uses both mouse clicks and mouse presses, according to the following behavior:

 - A press onto the diagram workspace drops a new symbol of the selected type down. - A click on an existing symbol or line selects it for a further action.
-Once selected, you may perform an action on the symbol or line, such as editing its definition (right mouse click, Edit), resizing it (select one of its handlebars and move it), or moving it on the diagram (press on the selected symbol and then move).
+Once selected, you may perform an action on the symbol or line, such as editing its definition (right mouse click, Edit), resizing it (select one of its handlebars)